lebr0nli/pwndocker-automator/README.md

 You can just download this and copy pwndocker.app to **/Application**.

+Next time, just open your pwndocker app

-And then open pwndocker gracefully!
+And then you can open pwndocker gracefully and auto stop pwndocker when you exit!

 (Make sure all your path and container name is set up correctly)